-How much does it cost to develop a mobile app in 2019? $5,000, $50,000, or $500,000?
-As with everything, it all depends on what you want.
+How much does a mobile app cost? $5,000, $50,000, or $500,000?
+As with anything, it all depends on what you want.
 Remember: the devil is in the details.
 Costs also depend on the country where software developers live.

 In this post, we discuss the following points: